yucelzeynep/Task-estimation-from-activity-logs/README.md

 ###### Benchmark method

 The main_benchmark.py routine applies the association rules on the actions and estimates tasks.
 For a detailed analysis and comparison with the proposed method, check main_proposed, which implements not only the Bayesian approach but also the benchmark method and provides comparison.
+The list of -definitions- of association rules and the functions which apply them on the actions can be found in tools_rule.py.

 ###### Proposed Bayesian estimation method
 ###### Estimation with standard classifiers